Framed defects in ABJ(M): Conclusions

+In the end, the legitimate question one should ask is whether framing is physical or not.
+Our present understanding is that framing should be seen as part of the definition of quantum defect observables, even though the bulk theory in which the defects are embedded is insensible to it, and rightly so.
+In other words, from the point of view of the ABJ(M) theory, framing is nothing but a regularization prescription, but for defects it discriminates between different quantum behavior.
+Therefore, defects at different framing should be considered as different one-dimensional theories.
+However, to have a stronger confirmation of this interpretation, the current spectrum of results should be completed with information from the holographic description of defects.

-Moving on to strong coupling, we have proposed a holographic dual to framing, namely the coupling of the fundamental string to the background $B$-field of the ABJ theory.
-We have checked that this yields the correct framing phase both in the case of the 1/2 BPS circle and the 1/6 BPS latitude.
+At strong coupling, we have proposed a holographic dual to framing, namely the coupling of the fundamental string to the background B-field of the ABJ theory.
+We have checked that this yields the correct framing phase both in the case of the 1/2 BPS circle and the 1/6 BPS latitude, naturally selecting the values $\mathfrak{f}=1$ and $\mathfrak{f} = \nu$, respectively.
+Whether Wilson loops allow for a consistent dual description also at $\mathfrak{f}\neq 1$ or $\mathfrak{f}\neq \nu$, we do not yet know.
+If our interpretation of framing is correct, the answer should be “yes”, as Wilson loops at different framing should correspond to physically distinct observables with some broken symmetries, like supersymmetry.
+This is still an open question, which urgently asks for further investigation.

 An interesting extension of this research would be to consider Wilson loops in higher representations of the gauge group, both on the gauge theory side using perturbation theory and on the string theory side.
 In the latter case, the dual objects would be D-branes, rather than fundamental strings, which could provide a further check of our proposal in section \ref{sec:strongcoupling}.